dbarj/oci360/README.md

 OCI360 will load and convert all the JSON information of your OCI tenancy into Oracle Database tables and views, creating a full metadata structured model.
 After the model is created on your database, it will query those tables and create reports about your OCI.

-The overall execution steps are:
+The overall execution can be divided in 3 steps:

 ### Exporter Phase